 The Best Things to Do in Banff with Kids

 When we first booked our trip to Vancouver, Banff was not on our radar.
 But one chance glimpse of a picture of Lake Louise while searching for things to do in Canada was enough to make us organise an epic 1500 km Vancouver to Calgary roadtrip to go and see it.

 Banff National Park

 Banff National Park was created in 1885, two years after the discovery of a series of hot springs by railway workers (although indingenous peoples had known about its existence for thousands of years).
-Over the years it has grown from 16 sqkm to 6,641 sqkm and encompasses many lakes, mountains, historical sites and is home to a huge array of wildlife.
+Over the years it has grown from 16 sqkm to 6,641 sqkm and encompasses many lakes, mountains and historical sites and is home to a huge array of wildlife.